madiator/githubdatachallenge2/README.md

 1. We are looking at programmers who use GitHub and who push their code to GitHub.
 2. There are definitely many programmers who don't use GitHub for their work.
+3. GitHub classification of languages is not all accurate.